High-Quality Entity Segmentation and Grounding: The ESG Pipeline

 We choose LLaMA~\cite{touvron2023llama} as the language decoder $f_{\phi}$, which has been demonstrated to be effective in several multimodal models.
 Here, $\phi$ represents the parameters of LLaMA.
 The language features are extracted as:

-$\mathbf{Z_{vl}}$ is processed with a fully-connected layer to predict the output sentence's tokens $\mathbf{U^t}$, which should include $<$SEG$>$ tokens for the semantic nouns.
+$\mathbf{Z_{vl}}$ is processed with a fully connected layer to predict the output sentence's tokens $\mathbf{U^t}$, which should include $<$SEG$>$ tokens for the semantic nouns.
 We extract the last-layer embedding corresponding to the $<$SEG$>$ tokens as $\mathbf{E_{vl}}$.
 The language loss is defined as:

 where $\mathcal{L}_{ans}$ is the auto-regressive cross-entropy loss for text generation. $\mathbf{G^t}$ is the ground truth of the text.